 Plastic Recycling Facts and Figures

-Although plastic polymers require greater processing as compared to many other recyclables, plastic recycling has become an increasingly important sector of recycling.
-Having said that, it would be hard to declare plastic recycling as anything approaching a success from an environmental perspective, with less than 10% of generation from the U.S. Municipal solid Waste stream being recycled, as well considering the very serious global challenge of ocean plastic and the enduring environmental problem of plastic shopping bags.
+Plastic recycling has become an increasingly important sector of recycling but it would be hard to declare plastic recycling as a success story from an environmental perspective, with less than 10% of generation from the U.S. Municipal solid Waste stream being recycled, as well considering the very serious global challenge of ocean plastic and the enduring environmental problem of plastic shopping bags.

 - It takes up to 500 years to decompose plastic items in landfills.

-- According to EPA, 9.5% of plastic material generated in the U.S. Municipal Solid Waste (MSW) stream was recycled in 2014.
-Another 15% was combusted for energy, while 75.5% was sent to landfills.
-The landfilled proportion accounted for 18.5% by weight of MSW landfilled.
+- According to EPA, 9.1% of plastic material generated in the U.S. Municipal Solid Waste (MSW) stream was recycled in 2015.
+Another 15.5% was combusted for energy, while 75.4% was sent to landfills.

 - The recycling rate of various plastic items such as plastic bags, bottles is slight.
 According to EPA reports, 2.1 million tons plastic waste was recycled in 2008.
 This number equals to 6.8 percent of total plastic waste generated in the U.S. in that year.
 But the recovery of PET soft drink bottles in 2008 was 37 percent which was much better than that of other plastic containers.
 In 2008, only 13.3 percent of plastic packaging was recycled.
 And currently, 27 percent of plastic bottles are recycled.